FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 - CUDA compatible GPU
 - Python 3.x
-- Libraries: yaml, keras, tensorflow, matplotlib, pandas, sklearn
+- Libraries: yaml, keras, tensorflow, matplotlib, pandas, sklearn (plus a number of common libraries, you will find them as imports)

 ## Set-up: